-Patricia is a trained and qualified goldsmith with over 30 years of trade experience, and also a designer for gemstones, jewellery and studio glass.
+Patricia is a trained and qualified goldsmith with over 30 years of trade experience, and also a designer for gemstones, jewellery and studio glass with academic Masters qualification.
 Her studio and showroom is open to visitors.

 I was born and bred in Bavaria (that’s in Germany), but have now been living in Caithness – in the Far North of the Scottish Highlands – for almost two decades.
 The human body and its adornment is my focus.
 I work in one-offs and on varying, betimes sculptural scales.

 My fine jewellery is a combination of German clean contemporary shapes with Bavarian and Scottish traditional influences.
 Unusual gemstones and pearls are set in 18ct Gold, Silver, Platinum and Palladium.